thenexthub/package-manager/Documentation/Usage.md

 command will perform no changes unless the `Package.code` manifest or `Package.resolved` file have changed.

-Most CodiraPM commands will implicitly invoke the `swift package resolve` functionality before running, and will cancel with an error if dependencies cannot be resolved.
+Most CodiraPM commands will implicitly invoke the `codira package resolve` functionality before running, and will cancel with an error if dependencies cannot be resolved.